Apadmi-Engineering/mirage/README.md

 ## How do I install it?

-Flutter’s pub package manager supports dependencies sourced directly from Git repos with various options to reference specific commits.
+Flutter’s pub package manager supports dependencies sourced directly from Git repos in the following manner.

 ```
 dependencies:
   some_dependency:
     git:
       url: git@github.com:Apadmi-Engineering/Mirage.git
-      ref: <Optional, commit ref/tag/branch HEAD>
+      tag_pattern: v{{version}}
+    version: ^1.0.0
 ```

 ## How do I use it?

-Hopefully in a manner similar to normal usage of Mockito.
+The central aim of this package is that usage is similar to that of Mockito.

-Add the `@GenerateMirage` annotation on the `main` method in your unit test file, this annotation takes a single argument, `providerTypesToMock`.
+Add the `@GenerateMirage` annotation on the `main` method in your unit test file, this annotation takes a single, named argument, `providerTypesToMock`.
 The value should be a `Set` of `Type`s that are providers.

 For example...